SUNET/eduid-backend/doc/idp-actions.rst

 =============

 The configuration parameters needed for the backend actions app are:

-TOKEN_LOGIN_SHARED_KEY
-    A string to be shared with the IdP, used to authenticate the request.

 IDP_URL
     The URL of the IdP, where the app will redirect the user once there are no